Rafkev/onlineCounter/readme.txt

 This is a simulated change for commit #143
 This is a simulated change for commit #179
 This is a simulated change for commit #216
+This is a simulated change for commit #265